FAB1150/ESP32_fan_control/README.md

       ![Beta coefficients][img6]

   * We can go back to the code!
 Under the variables for the thermistor resistance calculation section, you need to edit R_Tk and BCoeff with the first and second value we took from the calculator respectively.
 (R_Tk is R(25°C)=[ ]Ω and BCoeff isβ=[ ]K).
-If they happen to be whole numbers, still use the decimal number! (write x.0)
+If they happen to be whole numbers, still write them as decimals! (write x.0)
     ``` c++
     //variables for the thermistor resistance calculation
       const float R_Tk = 115025.41;